pshapiro/rankenberry/README.md

 ## Acknowledgments

-- Thanks to SpaceSERP for providing the SERP data API
+- Thanks to [SpaceSERP](https://appsumo.8odi.net/nLaMra) for providing the SERP data API
 - Thanks to Grepwords for providing the search volume data API
 - Vue.js and FastAPI communities for their excellent documentation and tools

 ## TODO

 For a list of planned features and improvements, please see our [TODO list](https://github.com/pshapiro/rankenberry/blob/main/TODO.md).

+---

+*Note: The SpaceSERP link is an affiliate link, which means I may receive commission if you sign up from those links.*